ixdbelfast/ixdbelfast.github.io/modules/IXD101/IXD101-Deliverables.md

 - **Deliverable 03 Plane** – Continue with your 1, 2, 3 and 9 planes + tone and a more finely executed 9 planes + tone piece.
 After the paper exercises work up some multiple planes; 20 ways on computer, you can use as may planes as you wish.

 - The final exercise for this week is to create a modular typeface built from planes.
 [Fontstruct](http://fontstruct.com) is an excellent tool to help you do this.
 Alternatively you could use Sketch or Illustrator.
 - **Deliverable 04 Type** – Continue with your 1 'M' 20 ways, your two letters joined six ways and your kerning exercise.
 In addition to these, this weeks task is to create a movie poster in the style of [Josef Müller Brockmann](http://print-process.com/product/?product-id=1052).
+This - [JMB on Pinterest](https://www.pinterest.com/eleventhirty/jmb/) might also be useful.
 - **Deliverable 05 Colour** –

 ##Week 07-12 Screen